GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 If your laptop is running macOS, you already have a unix based system |:sunglasses:|.
 However, you will almost certainly need to install a unix-style package manager.
 I recommend Homebrew_.
 This can be used to install non-python tools, such as the ``openmpi`` library [#]_.

-If your laptop is running Windows, you should install the latest WSL_ (Windows subsystem for Linux) for your version of Windows.
-This  installs Ubuntu.
+If your laptop is running Windows, install the latest WSL_ (Windows subsystem for Linux, which installs Ubuntu).
+You will then get the ``apt`` package manager.

 Terminal app
 ^^^^^^^^^^^^